shieladixon/RC2014-TMS9918A/README.md

 ## A list of some of the binaries

-TUTTUT.COM / tuttut.ihx - a port for RC2014 of the modern classic by David Stephenson.
+TUTTUT.COM / TUTTUT.IHX - a port for RC2014 of the modern classic by David Stephenson.
 Part puzzle, part action.

 3DMM.COM / 3DMM.IHX - a port of the classic game.
 "He is hunting you..."